Nick-Sierra/Excel.MT.Tourism/README.md

 This project focuses on geo data that tracks the movement patterns and travel behavior of visitors to different locations within the state of Montana.
 Your company provides data-driven insights to help destination marketers, travel brands, and organizations understand visitor behavior, measure the impact of marketing efforts, and make informed decisions to optimize return on ad spending.

 ## Objective
-You work remotely for a company that specializes in location-based analytics and insights for the travel and tourism industry.
-Your clients are individual counties located across the United States.
-Using only the data provided, prepare a presentation based on your findings that will provide your client with actionable insights on their direct marketing efforts to increase tourism and maximize return on ad spending.
+As a remote analyst specializing in location-based analytics for the travel and tourism industry, our goal is to deliver actionable insights to county-level clients in the U.S. to enhance their tourism marketing strategies and maximize ad spend returns.

 ## Tools used in Analysis
 - Data Cleaning & Analysis: Microsoft Excel